SukhVirdi/AdaShip/README.md

 ### 2a.
 Reflective review, opportunities to improve and continued professional development.

 Overall, I am satisfied with the final outcome of my assignment as I aimed to complete all of the PASS requirements displayed within the project requirement brief.
-I managed to fulfill most of the listed requirements however I failed to complete one of the initial requirements which was to provide a run-time file that the data is read from.
+I managed to fulfil most of the listed requirements however I failed to complete one of the initial requirements which was to provide a run-time file that the data is read from.
 This assignment was a challenge for me as I was never sure of what best practices and design patterns were suited for this type of assignment.
-Ultimately, if I was to complete this project again or a similar assignment I would aim to rectify the problems I found with the vector template class and find better practices to use within object-orientated programming.
+Ultimately, if I was to complete this project again or a similar assignment I would aim to rectify the problems I found with the vector template class and aim to have a bit more practice with object-orientated programming.

 ---